 Pension liability risk attaches to the defined benefit scheme, in respect of a series of risks, including the potentially volatile course of the financial markets, the level of inflation and the effects of increasing life expectancy of scheme members.
-The scheme has been closed to new members since 2001 and the rate of accrual was reduced in 2007, to mitigate this risk.
+The scheme was closed to new members in 2000 and to future accrual at 31 March 2015.